atrac17/Integer_Video_Modes/README.md

 # License

 This repository and project is licensed under the GNU General Public License v3.0.
-If you utilize the information elsewhere, you must reference this source repository and provide credit to the author(s).

 # Support